wadpac/GGIR/docs/news/index.md

   Further, option added (qM5L5) to extract percentiles (quantiles) from the value distribution corresponding to these windows.

-- Moved IVIS calculation to seperate function, and split up function g.analyse.
+- Moved IVIS calculation to separate function, and split up function g.analyse.

 - Now possible to specify time windows that need to be ignored for